Blythe Harbour Control 01670 357020

 When commencing your turn into the South Harbour do it from the starboard side of the the main channel and leave enough room for vessels exiting.

-The charges here are very reasonable £2.00 per metre per day with a minimum charge of £15.00, and they are payable at the club ship.
-For a short stop of five hours or less there is a charge of £8.00
+The charges (2022) are £2.50 per metre per day with a minimum charge of £17.00; they are payable at the club ship.
+There are also BACs details for payment on their website.
+For a short stop of five hours or less there is a charge of £10.00.

 A link to the club's website is provided below: